kchulj/docs-bosagora-io/docs/13-flash-layer.md

 Once all HTLCs are resolved, intermediate nodes are left with a small profit they made off their fee.
 If for some reason, a payee never reveals the secret, all HTLCs on the path expire, one by one, starting from the node furthest away from the originating node and all nodes receive their funds back.

-Multi-hop payments enable the Flash Layer to scale to near infinite, low fee and almost instantaneous transactions per second trustlessly, while also providing incentive for parties to operate a Flash node and provide liquidity to the network.
+Multi-hop payments enable the Flash Layer to scale to near-infinite, low fee and almost instantaneous transactions per second trustlessly, while also providing incentive for parties to operate a Flash node and provide liquidity to the network.